RungeZhai/LGDelayedTaskManager/README.md

 A manager allows you to register a task in the form of block or selector and fire later.

 ##Usage
-Just include 4 files:
+Just include the following 4 files:

-`ILSPPDelayedTaskManager.h`
+`LGDelayedTaskManager.h`

-`ILSPPDelayedTaskManager.m`
+`LGDelayedTaskManager.m`

 `NSPointerArray+AbstractionHelpers.h`